Harmony happens when separate pieces work together to produce a pleasing result

 Courage here saves lives, and families.
 Making the response part of a broader process also helps to de-personalise the situation, as everyone is clearly working towards larger goals, which lessens the weight of attention on individuals.

 Regular, structured family meetings inject discipline and purpose into business families.
-They are essential to establishing and maintaining family harmonisation.
+They are essential for establishing and maintaining family harmonisation.

 Although families may behave perfectly well at social gatherings, their family business meetings need to be different affairs.
 Disciplined meetings are structured, and use logical and businesslike processes to help overcome family hierarchies, level the playing field, and encourage active participation in collaborative problem solving and decision making.
 This encourages rational thinking and helps to create stronger, more respectful, inter-generational family teams.